 What is Eggplant?

-Eggplant is a superfood, and is very flexible as an ingredient.
+Eggplant is a superfood, and is very flexible as an ingredient in cooking.

-It can be included in meaty and vegetarian dishes alike to add extra substance and flavor.
+It can be included in vegetarian dishes to add a meatiness with extra substance and flavor.

 Eggplant is part of the nightshade family which includes tomatoes, potatoes, and peppers, and is packed with goodness.